 10. Alcohol:

-This is probably the worst food or beverages of all time during pregnancy.
+This is probably the worst food or beverage of all time during pregnancy.
 Avoid alcohol and spirited drinks at any cost while pregnant.
-The alcohol consumed by the mother can pass into the baby’s bloodstream through the placenta and cause many congenital disabilities and mental retardation.
+The alcohol the mother consumes can pass into the baby’s bloodstream through the placenta and cause many congenital disabilities and mental retardation.
 It is known as fetal alcohol syndrome.

 11. Herbal Tea: